 Case 3: Keep Maven ID.
 The classes from

-g1:a1:2.0.0 could technically be used together, but since they share the
+g1:a1:2.0.0 could be used together, but since the two artifacts share the

-Maven group ID and artifact ID, only one jar can be pulled in.
+Maven group ID and artifact ID, the build system adds only one of them to the class path.

 Users must change their code to add references to the new version.